shannonjin/NASA-Image-Search-Engine/README.md

 # NASA-Image-Search-Engine
 Winning Capitol One Challenge Entry

 A web front end for searching NASA's image set.
+Try it out at https://shannon-nasa-image-search.herokuapp.com !
+Search thousands of NASA curated images and videos!

 NASA maintains an API for their image and video library, which can be accessed here https://api.nasa.gov/.
 For the latest documentation on the NASA Image and Video Library API please go to https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf

 This project attempts to provide an easy and accesible user interface for accessing NASA's expansive image library, while preserving and providing useful metadata to users.